ALL POSTS

 Coffee Tasting in Ljubljana

-Hosted by a Slovene cup-tasting champion 2023 and SCA Sensory Skills Trainer Lev Volodarsky, coffee tasting events are a great way to see what the Slovene coffee scene has to offer regarding choice of coffee beans and roast profiles.
+Hosted by a Slovene cup-tasting champion 2023 and SCA Sensory Skills Trainer Lev Volodarsky, coffee tasting events are a great way to see what the Slovene coffee scene has to offer regarding the choice of coffee beans and roast profiles.

 Would you like to learn more about other coffee roasters in Slovenia?
 Here are the guides.